apple/turicreate/userguide/image_classifier/README.md

 import turicreate as tc

-# Load images (Note: you can ignore 'Not a JPEG file' errors)
+# Load images (Note:'Not a JPEG file' errors are simply warnings, meaning those files will simply be skipped)
 data = tc.image_analysis.load_images('PetImages', with_path=True)

 # If you forget to assign the output to a variable